 Automated trail cameras can be situated strategically at nesting sites to obtain timed data about breeding biology and behaviour with limited disturbance.
-Importantly, trail cameras can also provide data on breeding success and on the causes of failure (e.g., predation).
+Importantly, trail cameras can also provide data on breeding success and on the causes of failure (e.g., predation), so they can provide very useful additional data to inform and test data from Common Indicator 5 (demography), as described previously.
 This method is very effective in obtaining information, and multiple cameras can be deployed at several colonies.
 However, there are associated costs in the cameras themselves and in the number of human hours required to go through the recorded images or videos.